andrealacasse/andrealacasse/README.md

-- 👋 Hi, I’m @andrealacasse a graphic designer with some front-end web dev skills
+- 👋 Hi, I’m @andrealacasse a branding and website designer
-- 👀 I’m interested in learning more front-end web developement
+- 👀 I’m interested in learning more front-end web development skills and if things work out, becoming a full-stack developer
-- 🌱 I’m currently learning JavaScript, considering Zurb (I know Bootstrap), and am trying to get a better understanding of themeing for Wordpress
+- 🌱 I’m just joined the Odin Project and am currently learning JavaScript
 - 💞️ I’m looking to collaborate on anything if I can learn and help
-- 📫 How to reach me ...
+- 📫 How to reach me hello@andrealacasse.com

 <!---
 andrealacasse/andrealacasse is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.